txpipe/python-dbsync-starter-kit/README.md

 ```

-For running a script you can run it from the terminal with the `python3` command:
+For running a script you can run it from the terminal with the `python3` command and the name of the script:

 ```bash
 python3 query-current-valid-pools.py